 Ilsa Wynne-Hoelscher Kidd is an award-winning Australian photographic artist, focusing her work - whether it's people based or brand creative - on staying true to how her eye sees the world.
 Always inspired by art and fascinated by people, natural beauty and the power held in the insignificant and imperfect, she aims to document feelings felt in fleeting moments, even stories held within inanimate objects - highlighting the crushing truth that nothing lasts forever.

 Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to processing film in the dark room at home.
-In these modern times Ilsa likes to delve deeper into the old world of analogue photo making, shooting works and clients on 35mm, medium and large formats, with the intention to give spotlight to the organic and unique nature of film, in turn adding another layer to the storytelling within the photography.
-Ilsa also shoots digital in equal amounts, mostly utilising natural light to complement the story and subject, as well as experiementing with the vast visual opportunities that comes with studio work and artificial light.
+In these modern times Ilsa likes to delve deeper into the old world of analogue photo making, shooting works and clients on 35mm, medium and large formats, with the intention to give spotlight to the organic and unique nature of film, in turn adding another layer to the storytelling within the photography and a nod to photography’s past.
+Ilsa also shoots digital in equal amounts, mostly utilising natural light to complement the story and subject, but also likes to play with the vast visual opportunities that comes with studio work and artificial light.
+Ilsa’s work looks to capture the mood and essence of the ‘now’, the in-between, to unveil the truth and depth of her subject, resulting in a unique visual storytelling through a sometimes crude but beautiful cinema-verite style.

-With her past painted with artistic expression and exploration, following paths in film-making, direction and writing, theatre and publishing, Ilsa is a natural storyteller with photography as her medium.
-Ilsa has also shared her experience and knowledge in these artistic fields as an educator and looks forward to hosting photography workshops in the future.
+With her past painted with artistic expression and exploration, following studies and career paths in film-making, direction, writing, theatre and print publishing, Ilsa is a born storyteller with the photograph her vehicle.
+Ilsa has also shared her experience and knowledge in these artistic fields as an educator and looks forward to hosting photographic workshops in the future.

-Ilsa’s work has been published globally in various print and online publications, and with international interviews and limited print editions of most of her works (hanging in private collections nationally and across the seas), she hopes others will see value in the personal, sometimes mundane, and honest expression conveyed in her photography.
+Ilsa’s work has been published globally in various print and online publications, and with international interviews and limited print editions of her works hanging in private collections, she hopes others will continue to see value in the personal, sometimes mundane, and honest expression conveyed in her photography.

 Ilsa is a mother of two, a driving force behind a lot of her work.
 She organically creates her works around caring for and adventuring with her young.
 She focuses a large portion of her portrait work around the motherhood tale; setting her eye to each individual and the relationship with their child/ren.
 For more information on these sessions, visit her Motherhood Portraits page of this site, and Portraiture page for all other portraits.

-She also takes bookings for birth (documentary) photography, small and large events (such as bespoke parties and gallery spaces, as well as a select handful of weddings that resonate truly with her photographic style).
+Ilsa also takes bookings for Birth (documentary) photography, and small and large events (such as; bespoke parties and spaces, a select handful of Weddings for couples that resonate truly with her photographic style, and gigs/festivals).

-For any more information on limited prints, to order a print, or to enquire about any works of hers not currently on the site that may be able to be printed- please get in touch.
-Likewise to arrange any photographic booking, commissioned work or collaborations.
+For any further information on Limited Prints, to order a print, or to enquire about any works of hers not currently on the site that may be available to be printed- please get in touch.
+Likewise to arrange any photographic booking, commissioned work or collaboration.

 Based in Melbourne, Australia.
 Available for work worldwide.